askkaz/docs/develop/sdk-development/scenegraph-ui.md

   </Group>
 ```

+The completed `HomeScene.xml` file should now look [this](https://github.com/rokudev/scenegraph-ui-sample/blob/master/components/HomeScene.xml).

 ## 5. Populate the grid

 Now that all our nodes for the UI have been created, we need to populate them with content.
 This includes assigning the content from our XML feed to our `RowList` and setting the overhang to change based off the focused content in the `RowList`.
 This is most easily done in BrightScript.
 To keep our code clean, we will separate our BrightScript and XML in the HomeScene by pointing to a separate `.brs` file from our XML component.

+First, create a BrightScript file named `HomeScene.brs` inside the `components` folder.
+This will be used for the BrightScript code.
+Also add a `<script>` tag in `HomeScene.xml` referencing the `HomeScene.brs` file.

 ```xml
 <component name="HomeScene" extends="Scene">
     <script type = "text/brightscript" uri = "pkg:/components/HomeScene.brs" />
 ```

-First create a BrightScript file named `HomeScene.brs` inside the `components` folder.
-This will be used for the BrightScript code.
 All SceneGraph nodes have the option of an `init()` function which will be called upon creation of the node.
 This is helpful for initializing variables, setting focus to an object, creating observer functions, and running a task node.

-To start off in the BrightScript code, we have to reference all the SceneGraph nodes that we want to manipulate.
-These nodes are referenced by the IDs assigned to each node in the XML.
+To start off, in `HomeScene.brs`, we have to reference all the SceneGraph nodes that we want to manipulate.
+These nodes are referenced by the IDs assigned to each node in `HomeScene.xml`.

 ```brightscript
 Sub init()